- Contact Us

-There are a lot of ways to improve your health and well-being.
-At SFU, our team of doctors and counsellors have created a wide range of programs that can help you improve and maintain your health and well-being.
+There are many ways to improve your health and well-being.
+Our team of counsellors have created a wide range of programs that can help you improve and maintain your health and well-being.

 See a program that you're interested in?
-Call us to book an appointment with one of our doctors or counsellors and ask if the program is right for you.
+Call us to book an appointment with one of our counsellors and ask if the program is right for you.

 Current Referral Programs

 This is a unique group that integrates the basic principles of DBT and art therapy concepts.
 The goal of this group is to use art as a platform to safely and creatively process our feelings, thoughts, and experiences.
 We will be engaged in drawing, painting, sculpting, collaging and other craft activities.

 Strategies participants will practice in the group are:

 We welcome all students who are interested in using art to develop new skills.

 Sessions will take place at Health & Counselling Services' lunch room (MBC 0101) on Thursdays from 9:30am to 11:30am.
 Mandatory attendance for ALL sessions is required.